This page provides a comprehensive guide on how to contribute to the Wisdom project.

 - Result-based returns: Most functions return

-- No virtual functions: Direct API calls for maximum performance, unless designing extension classes for device or factory
+- No virtual functions: Direct API calls for maximum performance, unless designing extension classes for device or instance.

-- Platform abstraction: Code should work on both DirectX 12 and Vulkan backends, unless explicitly stated otherwise
+- Platform abstraction: Code should work on both DirectX 12 and Vulkan backends, unless extensions are explicitly backend-specific.

 Language Standards